-In this article we are going to cover what actually is a “Deck Stain”.
-We will compare the many different types of decking stain options available and what are the positives and negatives of each.
+In this article, we are going to cover what actually is a “Deck Stain”.
+We will compare the many types of decking stain options available and what are the positives and negatives of each.

 Deck stains are used to protect and preserve your exterior wood.
-They offer UV protection, water repellency, mold and mildew resistance, etc. Deck coatings come in many different types of opacity and bases.
-Many deck stain brands can be restricted in certain states, cities and counties due the VOC laws.
+They offer UV protection, water repellency, mold and mildew resistance, etc. Deck coatings come in many types of opacity and bases.
+Many deck stain brands can be restricted in certain states, cities, and counties based on their VOC laws.

-Deck staining can be a “chore” for residential homeowners and unfortunately walking into you local store may produce some of the worst options available.
-Not all deck stains are created equal and there is not a perfect stain type or brand that will out perform all the others.
+Deck staining can be a “chore” for residential homeowners and unfortunately walking into your local store may produce some of the worst options available.
+Not all deck stains are created equal and there is not a perfect stain type or brand that will outperform all the others.

-Water based deck stain have come on rapidly in the last 4 years.
-The main reason for the vast amount of water based stains on the market today is related to changes in VOC laws across the country.
+Water-based deck stains have come on rapidly in the last 6-8 years.
+The main reason for the vast amount of water-based stains on the market today is related to changes in VOC laws across the country.
 Many states have adopted or soon will adopt lower VOC (Volatile Organic Compounds) regulations.
-This has prompted stain manufacturers to increase production of water soluble decking stains.
-In our opinion, water-based deck stain are “thin” paints with varying amount of acrylic and pigment.
+This has prompted stain manufacturers to increase the production of water-soluble decking stains.
+In our opinion, water-based deck stains are “thin” paints with varying amounts of acrylic and pigment.

 Pros: Water cleanup, less chance of mold or mildew growth.
 Environmentally friendly.

-Cons: Do not penetrate like an oil-base can.
+Cons: They do not penetrate as an oil-base can.
 Slightly harder to apply as they dry quicker.
-Can be prone to peeling and wearing. *Defy Stains are the only exception that we have tested.
-They penetrate the best of all water based stains, nearly as well as an oil.
+They can be prone to peeling and wearing. *Restore-A-Deck Wood Stains and Defy Wood Stains are the only exceptions that we have tested.
+They penetrate the best of all water-based stains, nearly as well as an oil.

-Oil based decking stains have been around for 20-30 years and have been traditionally what all stain manufacturers produce.
-Oil based stains are typically made up of natural and synthetic oils.
-Many contain oils such as: Linseed Oil, Paraffin Oil, Tung Oil, Rosewood Oil, Etc.
+Oil-based decking stains have been around for 20-30 years and have been traditionally what all stain manufacturers produce.
+Oil-based stains are typically made up of natural and synthetic oils.
+Many contain oils: Linseed Oil, Paraffin Oil, Tung Oil, Rosewood Oil, Etc.

-Pros: Excellent penetration into wood.
-An oil molecule is smaller in size then a water molecule.
-Better a deck stain can penetrate, the better the performance.
+Pros: Excellent penetration into the wood.
+The better a deck stain can penetrate, the better the performance.
 Easier to apply.
-More natural looking
+More natural-looking.

 Pros: Excellent UV protection.